zivmi/voc_reproduction/docs/notes/input_data_notes.md

     [Updated data (up to 2022)](https://docs.google.com/spreadsheets/d/1g4LOaRj4TvwJr9RIaA_nwrXXWTOy46bP/edit?usp=share_link&ouid=113571510202500088860&rtpof=true&sd=true)

 All the links are provided on the [Goyal's website](https://sites.google.com/view/agoyal145).

+### **Comparison with data used in VoC**
+All independent variables, except for `b/m` variable, have a perfect match with my data.
+The same is true for the returns, i.e. dependent variable.
+Variable `b/m` is provided directly by Goyal's methodology and it is not altered here.
+Thus, I can not access where the difference comes from.
+Note that the authors of VoC used slightly older dataset, so it could be that Goyal and Welch updated the methodology for calculating `b/m` in the meantime.

 ## Notes from "Empirical Asset Pricing via ML"